-The United Nations Human Rights Committee noted in April during its review of the situation in Uzbekistan persistent inequality between men and women, including through perpetuation of gender stereotypes and limited representation of women in legislative and judicial bodies.
+The United Nations Human Rights Committee noted in April in its concluding observations of the situation in Uzbekistan persistent inequality between men and women, including through perpetuation of gender stereotypes and limited representation of women in legislative and judicial bodies.

 The committee also raised concerns about forced and early marriage, polygamy, and domestic violence, and lack of protection, services, and access to justice for survivors.
 Lack of systematic data collection makes it difficult to know the scale of violence against women in Uzbekistan.
 Reports of domestic violence increased during a Covid-19 related lockdown according to media reports.
 At least one crisis center reported it could not accept survivors of violence for assistance during the lockdown.
 Neither domestic violence nor marital rape are explicitly criminalized.

-Uzbekistan has made significant efforts to address child and forced labor in its cotton sector, but forced labor remained widespread despite a public decree prohibiting forced mobilization.
+Uzbekistan has made significant efforts to address child and forced labor in its cotton sector, but forced labor remained widespread despite a public decree prohibiting forced mobilization of public sector employees.
 According to the International Labour Organization, in 2019, 102,000 cotton pickers “were subject to some form of coercion.”

 In October, the Uzbek Forum for Human Rights found that the government forced employees of public institutions and enterprises to pick cotton or pay for replacement pickers during the 2020 harvest which started on September 15.
 The Uzbek Forum also found “more cases of child labor than in recent years, when only sporadic cases were identified.”
 According the Uzbek Forum, it was “most likely due to the closure of schools because of the coronavirus pandemic, making children available to supplement their family’s income.”